10 Best Tours and Day Trips in Amman

 food in Amman|©Chang Ju Wu

 Arabian gastronomy is very tasty and varied, with interesting street food.
-Many people leave the city without tasting the local delicacies, which is a regrettable mistake.
+Many people leave the city without tasting the daily delicacies, which is a regrettable mistake.
 A tour of the local restaurants and stalls will allow you to taste Falafel, Hummus, Ful, Shawarmah, Kunafa, Walnut or Dates.
-One of the most popular places is Habibah Sweets, especially if you want to try popular desserts, such as coffee with cardamom.
+One of the most popular places is Habibah Sweets especially if you want to try popular desserts, such as coffee with cardamom.

 Try a sandwich at Jordan's oldest shawarma stand, known as Reem, or sit and enjoy a drink at the local terraces.
-This gastronomic tour will take you to Amman's narrow streets and ruins, such as the Roman Amphitheater, the Citadel, Rainbow Street and more.
+This food tour will take you to Amman's narrow streets and ruins, such as the Roman Amphitheater, the Citadel, Rainbow Street and more.

 Details of interest